 If you’re interested in taking a degree in Electrical and Electronic Engineering, you have a number of university options with Kaplan Pathways.
 Many of our partner universities in the UK and USA offer progression to degrees in this field.

-You can take a pathway course to prepare you for studying abroad, and help you qualify for enrolment on an Electrical and Electronic Engineering degree.
-Follow the links below to find out where you can study associated degree subjects.
+You can take a pathway course to prepare you for studying abroad, or apply for direct admission to an Electrical and Electronic Engineering degree.
+Follow the links below to find out where you can study.